nodejscn/node-api-cn/esm/resolve_hook.md

 }
 ```

+The `parentModuleURL` is provided as `undefined` when performing main Node.js
+load itself.

-The default NodeJS ES module resolution function is provided as a third
+The default Node.js ES module resolution function is provided as a third
 argument to the resolver for easy compatibility workflows.

 In addition to returning the resolved file URL value, the resolve hook also